 You can take phentermine on the morning of and on an empty stomach to help reduce your appetite for that day.

 It’s a simple change, but one that has a huge impact on your weight.

 Before you run out and get your doctor to give you phentermine make sure that you read the limitations of this medication and use this method.

 Is Phentermine Safe?
 Side Effects to Watch out for

 As much as I like phentermine we need to be fair about the potential side effects associated with this medication.

 The term stimulant is used to describe the effects of medications on the sympathetic nervous system.

-Medications which trigger this system often result in increased focus and attention (Adderall), suppressed appetite (Phentermine), increased blood pressure, increased heart rate and increased demand on your heart in general.
+Medications that trigger this system often result in increased focus and attention (Adderall), suppressed appetite (phentermine), increased blood pressure, increased heart rate, and increased demand on your heart in general (8).